LuizZanchet/CySAPlus-Journey/README.md

 - Develop deep mastery of Linux and Windows environments as foundational platforms for defense
 - Sharpen my skills in threat detection, incident response, and vulnerability management
 - Gain real-world experience through hands-on labs, simulations, and live environments
-- Build a resilient cybersecurity mindset rooted in discipline, curiosity, and accountability
-- Understand the business impact of security decisions and learn to communicate risk effectively
 - Contribute to the cybersecurity community through documentation, mentorship, and open learning
 - Embrace responsibility as a future cyber defender — committed to protecting people, data, and systems - Continuously push myself to grow, adapt, and become a high-impact professional in the Blue Team world